Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 A tennis club website for milestone 1 project

 ## User Experience
 ### Why make this tennis club website?

-* There is a need for FAB tennis club to attract new members, both adults and children.
+* There is a need for Lindale tennis club to attract new members, both adults and children.
 * The club also wishes to retain its members and encourage participation in events.
 * The club would like to improve members' skill level (this helps improve position in league tables).
 This enhances club reputation and improving reputation will attract more members.